graphql/graphql-spec/spec/Section 4 -- Introspection.md

 _introspection type system definitions_ may be omitted for brevity.

-When introspecting a GraphQL service all provided _introspection type system definitions_ must be included in the set of returned directives.
+When introspecting a GraphQL service all provided _introspection type system definitions_ must be included in the set of returned types.

 ### The \_\_Schema Type